interstar/idle-dev-faq/README.md

 ###Q : Where does the main discussion about IDLE development take place?

-A : Here on IDLE-dev : https://mail.python.org/mailman/listinfo/idle-dev
+A : On the [IDLE-dev mailing list](https://mail.python.org/mailman/listinfo/idle-dev) and in the issue tracker itself.

 Note that users of the IDLE-dev list are expected to abide by the [PSF Code of Conduct](http://www.python.org/psf/codeofconduct/)